rjkooiker/rjkooiker.github.io/_posts/2023-07-03-mapping-carifesta-archives.md

 ---
-title: "Mapping Carifesta Archives"
+title: Mapping Carifesta Archives
-layout: "post"
+layout: post
 excerpt_separator: <!--more-->
+permalink: "/test"
 ---
 ## Where is your archive?